Tominator2/lollybot/ lollybot/README.txt

 CHANGE LOG:
 -----------
+v0.2.0
+- Implemented a basic line following mode.
+Note that the current position of the line sensors underneath the robot makes it easy for the robot to lose the line.
+I will update the placs for the robot soon to bring the line sensors further forward.

 v0.1.2
 - Minor typo fixes throughout
 - Added a buttonPressed array to the client for storing button states.